 Previously, long-pressing shuffle controls would call a menu with Shuffle By Songs, Shuffle By Albums and Shuffle by Groupings options.
-In Cesium 5 this menu has been removed.
-Shuffling (as opposed to randomizing) in Cesium 5 uses the API-safe shuffle algorithm and is identical to shuffling in the stock app.
+In Cs 5 this menu has been removed.
+Shuffling (as opposed to randomizing) in Cs 5 uses the API-safe shuffle algorithm and is identical to shuffling in the stock app.

 Now you have a playlist “mirror” of your library, and you can use Playlist Collections to group it’s contents.
 For our example, we want to group by Artist.
 Navigate into the group and you’ll find all tracks by that artist.
 Now we can use Randomize Playlist and – ta-daa – all tracks by a given artist sorted into random albums. ☺️